shopwp/documentation/docs/javascript-filters.md

 # JavaScript Filters

-The below JavaScript filters allow you to customize various aspects of the plugin.
-You can do things such as modify the checkout url, add custom HTML into the layout, and more.
+ShopWP comes with JavaScript filters that allow you to customize things product links or adding custom HTML into the layout.

 To get started, follow our [Using JavaScript Hooks](/guides/javascript-hooks) guide first.